-The long, rectangular rustic looking wooden structure in the front of the Pioneer Living History Village.
-It sits next to the reconstructed Mercantile that is perpendicular to the right side of the Telephone Museum structure.
+The Pioneer Village Saloon and Telephone Museum is a long, rectangular rustic looking wooden structure in the front of the Pioneer Living History Village.
+It sits next to the reconstructed Mercantile that is perpendicular to the right side of the Telephone Museum.

 The tour is well worth it.
-Also on display, and was of interest to me was the switchboard from the Indian School and the large mechanical display that showed the mechanical steps of an older model phone from making a call to having the bell ring.
-They are very enticing for the living, and apparently attract a spirit or two.
+Also on display, and of interest to me, was the switchboard from the Indian School and the large mechanical display that showed the mechanical steps needed by of an older model phone to make a call and have the bell ring on the other end of the line.
+The old-fashioned phones are very enticing for the living, and apparently attract a spirit or two.

-The inside is beautifully authentic late 19th century saloon that feels like the visitor just went through a time warp.
-AS you walk in the door, the pride and centerpiece of this exhibit is the absolutely gorgeous Mahogany bar that stands along the west wall does take the breath away.
-It has long been the cherished centerpiece of several Saloon owners as it gives any place it rests an aura of beauty and an upscale feel.
-Most of the bar, including the counter top, backdrop and cabinet make a wonderful display.
-The Mirrors on the bar each weigh about two tons each and about 1 and quarter inch thick.
+Not only has it long been the cherished centerpiece of several saloon owners, it also gives any place it rests in an aura of beauty and an upscale feel.
+Most of the bar, including the countertop, backdrop and cabinet make a wonderful display.
+The mirrors on the bar each weigh about two tons each and are about one and quarter inch thick.

-Around the inside, there are pictures taken from the era, pictures of the 1880s Saloon, the Salvation Army era when they owned this building, as well as the travels of the Mahogany Bar, built to last for many years of use.
+Around the inside, there are historical photos and pictures of the 1880s Saloon from the Salvation Army era when they owned this building, as well as images showing the travels of the Mahogany Bar, built to last for many years of use.

 At some point, the Salvation Army moved to a bigger and better building.

 The Saloon building may have had another life as a bar, a store, or became apart of another building.

-The beautiful Mahogany bar that takes the breath away was built in Dubuque, Iowa by the Brunswick Balke Collender Company.
-After it was finished, it was sent to New York City, loaded into a cargo ship and too a boat ride around South America to San Francisco Bay.
-It was loaded onto a wagon, pulled by twenty mule teams to Virginia City, Nevada.
+The beautiful Mahogany Bar was built in Dubuque, Iowa by the Brunswick Balke Collender Company.
+After it was finished, it was sent to New York City, loaded into a cargo ship and took a boat ride around South America to San Francisco Bay.
+There it was loaded onto a wagon, and pulled by twenty mule teams to Virginia City, Nevada.
 It stayed there; its new home for the silver mine boom.
 When the boom was over in a few years, the population of Virginia City decreased to 300 residents.

 HISTORY OF MANIFESTATIONS

-A Spirit who may be attached to one of the items in the telephone Museum or the Saloon display likes to play.
-Spirits from other structures in the Pioneer Living History Village may be drawn to the Pioneer Saloon or the fun exhibits in the Telephone Museum.
+The Pioneer Saloon and The Telephone Museum, AZ (The spirits from other structures in the Pioneer Living History Village may be drawn to the Pioneer Saloon or the fun exhibits in the Telephone Museum).

 Spirit of a Cowboy

-It may be spirit or spirits who came along with the exhibits, or spirits from the other haunted structures like to visit the Pioneer Saloon and play with the interactive exhibits.
+Probably so!
+It may be a spirit or spirits who came along with the exhibits, or spirits from the other haunted structures who like to visit the Pioneer Saloon and play with the interactive exhibits.

-The staff of the Telephone Museum have had personal experiences as well as visitors to the building.
+The staff of the Telephone Museum have had personal experiences, as have visitors to the building.

 This reconstructed Saloon can be found on the end of the row of three replica buildings, put together in the style of the eras represented in this Living History Village.
 The reconstructed Mercantile Store, where you buy tickets, drinks, souvenirs, etc. It shares a wall with the long rectangular telephone museum, that opens up on the inside to the small Saloon.